Nihilantropy/Basic-CI-CD/flask-app/README.md

 This application is hosted in a GitLab repository, which is connected to Jenkins via an Integration.
 When a change is pushed to the `developer` branch, GitLab triggers the pipeline by sending a POST request to Jenkins.
 This ensures automated testing, building, and deployment upon every code update.

+### **Triggering the Pipeline:**
+The GitLab repository is configured to send a webhook to the Jenkins service whenever a push is made to the `developer` branch.
+The webhook sends a POST request to `http://jenkins:8080` (Jenkins internal network in Docker).

+By default, GitLab blocks local and private IP ranges for security reasons.
+To enable this integration, we had to explicitly allow a specific range of private IPs in GitLab's network settings under **Outbound Requests**.

 ## 4. Jenkins Pipeline (Jenkinsfile)

 The CI/CD pipeline is defined in the `Jenkinsfile`.
 It automates testing, building, and deploying the application.

-*🚨Important🚨* In this Pipeline we use a `Telegram Bot` to recive libe feedbacks about the pipeline status.
+*🚨Important🚨* In this Pipeline we use a `Telegram Bot` to receive live feedback about the pipeline status.
 To make this work we need 2 credentials set in Jenkins:
 1 - **telegram-bot-token** to store the bot token.
 2 - **telegram-bot-chatid** to store the chat id.
 [Telegram-Bot-documentation](https://core.telegram.org/bots/tutorial)